danstarns/idio-graphql/README.md

 ```

 # IdioScalar
-If you need to declare an scalar, idio-grphql encourages the developer to separate the type definition and resolver for the scalar. [`IdioScalar`](#IdioScalar) allows developers to modularize an scalar within the graphql API.
+If you need to declare an scalar, idio-graphql encourages the developer to separate the type definition and resolver for the scalar. [`IdioScalar`](#IdioScalar) allows developers to modularize an scalar within the graphql API.
 You can only specify scalars top-level [`combineNodes`](#combineNodes).

 _note [`IdioScalar`](#IdioScalar) does not require a .gql file, it seems useless to make a new file for 1 line._